pic

 Functions and Methods

-To illustrate these concepts, let's define several methods for some function named foo.
-To keep matters simple, let's start considering a scenario where all the methods in foo have the same number of arguments.
+To make this concrete, let's define several methods for some function foo.
 Creating methods requires type-annotating foo's arguments with the operator :: during its definition.
-Then, we can provide a distinct body function for each unique combination of these types.
+By using this strategy, we can set a distinct body function for each unique combination of types.

 foo(a,b) = a + b